 True desire for what works generates the will power to make it happen.

 Uma Inder is of Indian descent and Hindu heritage.
 Uma has been practicing Yoga as a way of life since childhoods and guiding Yoga Sadhana for 30 years.
-Uma has successfully completed E-RYT 500 and has a Diploma in Acupuncture Science (D.A.Sc).
+Uma has successfully completed E-RYT 500 and has a Diploma in Ayurvedic Science (D.A.Sc).
 Uma is also a researcher of Kundalini Awakening.

 With this knowledge, Uma Inder is the founding director of S.A.T.Y.A, a school for training students in the Synergistic Alignment of Tantra, Yoga & Ayurveda.
 This is where a focused group will apply the integrated principles of Tantric, Yogic and Ayurvedic science to understand serve the purpose of Kundalini Shakti.
 Following her initiation into Kundalini awakening processes of traditional Tantra in the late 1980’s, she apprenticed to her master for 14 solid years in relative seclusion.

 Uma Inder had a less common path far from family, schools and cities.
 This path that led her to a 14 year long training in a secluded island in Bali, Indonesia which has been her home base for almost 30 years.
 Uma Inder is able to work with anyone, under any circumstance, and meet this person exactly where they are.
 She has what it takes and if you are willing to take the risk and be honest with her there is no limit to what you can co-create.
 Unifying both her esoteric background and modern-day credentials, Uma is a working broadcast for cosmic dynamics in a seemingly paradoxical world.

 Where did the idea for your company come from?